-Recommendation 4: Implement pinger use in fisheries causing bycatch
+Recommendation 4: Implement pinger use in fisheries causing bycatch outside hpSACs

-Rationale: Harbour porpoises must be protected in their entire range in order to fulfil the objectives of this Plan and of the EU Habitats Directive and CFP.
+Rationale: Harbour porpoises must be protected in their entire range in order to fulfil the objectives of this Plan and of the EU Habitats Directive.
 The main known threat for harbour porpoises is bycatch and consequently steps should be taken to prevent bycatch throughout their range.
-Pingers are currently the only applied option for effectively reducing bycatch while maintaining gillnet fisheries and should therefore be implemented as an interim measure until alternatives have been introduced.
-However, if certain gear types are proven by the fishermen and/or researchers not to induce bycatch, pingers should not be used with these gear types, in order to reduce the possible negative impact on the environment.
+Pingers are currently the only available option for effectively reducing bycatch while maintaining gillnet fisheries and should therefore be implemented as an interim measure until alternatives have been introduced.
+However, if certain gear types are proven by the fishermen and/or researchers not to induce bycatch, pingers should not be used with these gear types, in order to reduce the negative impact on the environment.

-Agreement between the Parties to implement immediately the controlled use of pingers in gillnet fishery associated with bycatch irrespective of vessel size or type
+• Agreement between the Parties to implement immediately the controlled use of pingers in gillnet fishery associated with bycatch outside hpSACs irrespective of vessel size or type.
+Requisite national legislation.

-Actors: National authorities, fisheries, EU, NGOs
+Actors: National authorities, fisheries, NGOs

-Recommendation 5: Where possible replace gillnet fisheries known to be associated with high porpoise bycatch with alternative fishing gear known to be less harmful
+Recommendation 5: Replace gillnet fisheries known to be associated with high porpoise bycatch with alternative fishing gear known to be less harmful